 ‘A Play for Ireland [is] the fruit of Fishamble’s provocation to playwrights to dream bigger.
 The production will premiere at Dublin Theatre Festival.
 Ireland had better be ready for it.’
 Peter Crawley, Irish Times

-Age restrictions: 14+ with strong language, and depictions of violence, gore, and self-harm.
+Age restrictions: 14+ with strong language, and depictions of violence.

-Supported by Tesco Finest, with transportation partner Irish Rail.
-Fishamble is funded by the Arts Council.
+Fishamble's A Play For Ireland programme is supported by Tesco Finest, and transportation partner Irish Rail.
+This production is funded by The Arts Council.